Hola VPN Review: Free, Unlimited but not a VPN

 I couldn’t give credibility to the sounding promises of this service and started to look more closely at the results detected by myip.com regarding the countries where there was no discrepancy in locations and everything seemed to be “tickety-boo” at first blush.

 And for good reason.
-I analyzed all the ISPs I managed to detect and no one (!) of them was internet provider.
+I analyzed all the ISPs I managed to detect and no one (!) of them was an internet provider.
 Hosting providers only!

 TimeWeb – a Russian hoster